Waleed-Shafiq/elosys/mainnet-parameters/README.md

 # Mainnet Parameters
-This [params](./params) file contains the final parameters for Iron Fish mainnet along with a list of contribution hashes for each contribution of the trusted setup ceremony.
+This [params](./params) file contains the final parameters for Elosys mainnet along with a list of contribution hashes for each contribution of the trusted setup ceremony.
 To verify the parameters you can run the rust code found in [elosys-mpc](../elosys-mpc).

 ## Verification
 The output of this will be the list of 2870 hashes of the public contributions from the trusted setup ceremony.
 If you'd like to test that the public hash of your contribution made it in to the final params you can verify by looking for it in this list.